The activities are as follows:

 - Grading Rubric

 Depending on where they live, animals can face a variety of challenges from the environment.
-For example, animal species that live in cold environments may have adaptive traits that help them survive and reproduce under those conditions, such as thick fur or antifreeze in their blood.
-Animals may also have adaptive behaviors that help them deal with the environment, such as storing food for periods when it is scarce, or hibernating during times of the year where conditions are most unfavorable.
+For example, animal species that live in cold environments may have adaptive traits that help them survive and reproduce under those conditions, such as thick fur or a layer of blubber.
+Animals may also have adaptive behaviors that help them deal with the environment, such as storing food for periods when it is scarce or hibernating during times of the year when living conditions are most unfavorable.
 These adaptations are usually consistently seen in all individuals within a species.
 However, sometimes populations of the same species may be exposed to different conditions depending on where they live.
 The idea that populations of the same species have evolved as a result of certain aspects of their environment is called local adaptation.

 In this species, females choose which males they will mate with.
-Carrie predicted females would prefer to mate with males that are from the same elevation.
-She thought this because males from the same elevation as the females may be best adapted to the location where the female lives.
-This means that when the female lays her eggs, her offspring will likely also inherit traits that are well suited for that environment.
+Males from the same elevation as the females may be best adapted to the location where the female lives.
+This means that when the female lays her eggs, her offspring will likely inherit traits that are well suited for that environment.
 If she mates with males that match her environment, she is setting up her offspring to be more successful and have higher survival where they will live.
-This process of females choosing males that are from the same environment could contribute to the populations becoming more and more distinct.
-Offspring born in the high mountains will continue to inherit genes for good spatial memory, and those born at high elevations will inherit genes that allow them to be socially dominant.
+Carrie wondered if female mountain chickadees prefer to mate with males that are from the same elevation and therefor contribute to local adaptation by passing the adaptive behaviors on to the offspring.
+This process could contribute to the populations becoming more and more distinct.
+Offspring born in the high mountains will continue to inherit genes for good spatial memory, and those born at low elevations will inherit genes that allow them to be socially dominant.

 Watch a video of one of the experimental trials: